Gonds of Deogarh

-The Gonds of Deogarh were a Gond royal house that founded and ruled the Nagpur Kingdom before being practically being made state pensionaries by the Bhonsle Maratha leader Raghoji I Bhonsle.
-They made Nagpur a prosperous and plentiful kingdom, founding the city of Nagpur and building further infrastructure.
-However, internal bickering led to their downfall.
+The Gonds of Deogarh were a Gond royal house that ruled large parts of the Vidarbha region and parts of present-day India's southern Madhya Pradesh.
+Their Kingdom consisted of the area which later became the Nagpur Kingdom.
+They made Nagpur region a prosperous and plentiful kingdom, founding the city of Nagpur and building further infrastructure.
+However, internal bickering led to their decline and they were practically made state pensioneries by the Maratha general Raghoji I Bhonsle in the 1743.

 Establishment

 The Gauli princes were the predecessors to the Gond house of Deogarh, ruling for 70 years from 1472 to 1542.

 The Gond dynasty of Deogarh was founded by a Gond named Jatba.
 The Indian Antiquities says that Jatba was a servant under two Gaoli princes, Ransur and Ghansur, and that he treacherously deposed them.
 Originally, the Gond house of Devagad hailed from Haraya or Harayagad, but later on it was shifted to Devagad about 24 miles from Haraya under Jatba.

 Peak

 The Gond kingdom of Deogarh reached its peak under the capable leadership of Bakht Buland Shah and his successor Chand Sultan.